2013 Boeing 787 Dreamliner grounding: Timeline

 On January 7, 2013, a battery overheated and started a fire in an empty 787 operated by Japan Airlines (JAL) at Boston's Logan International Airport.
 On January 9, United Airlines reported a problem in one of its six 787s.
 The wiring was located in the same area as where the battery fire occurred on JAL's airliner; subsequently, the U.S. National Transportation Safety Board opened a safety probe.

 On January 11, 2013, the FAA announced a comprehensive review of the 787's critical systems, including the aircraft's design, manufacture and assembly.
 U.S. Department of Transportation secretary Ray LaHood stated the administration was "looking for the root causes" behind the recent issues.
 The head of the FAA, Michael Huerta, said that nothing found so far "suggests [the 787] is not safe".
 Japan's transport ministry also launched an investigation in response.

 On January 16, 2013, an All Nippon Airways (ANA) 787 made an emergency landing at Takamatsu Airport on Shikoku Island after the flight crew received a computer warning of smoke present inside one of the electrical compartments.
 ANA said that there was an error message in the cockpit, citing a battery malfunction.
 Passengers and crew were evacuated using the emergency slides.
 There are no fire-suppression systems in the electrical compartments holding batteries, only smoke detectors.

-U.S.-based aviation regulators' oversight into the 2007 safety approval and FAA certification of the 787 came under scrutiny, as a key U.S. Senate committee prepared for a hearing into the procedures of aviation safety certification "in coming weeks".
-However, an FAA spokesperson defended their 2007 safety certification of the 787 by saying, "the whole aviation system is designed so that if the worst case happens, there are systems in place to prevent that from interfering with other systems on the plane."
+After the two battery incidents in 2013, a U.S. Senate committee prepared for a hearing to look into US aviation regulator oversight, safety, and the 2007 FAA certification of the 787.
+Before the proposed hearing in 2013 an FAA spokesperson defended the 2007 safety certification of the 787 by saying, "the whole aviation system is designed so that if the worst case happens, there are systems in place to prevent that from interfering with other systems on the plane."